Tim Stützle: Playing career

 On 27 December 2020, Stützle signed a three-year, entry-level contract with the Ottawa Senators.
-He scored his first National Hockey League (NHL) goal on 16 January 2021 against Jack Campbell in a 3–2 loss to the Toronto Maple Leafs.
+He scored his first NHL goal on 16 January 2021 against goaltender Jack Campbell in a 3–2 loss to the Toronto Maple Leafs.
 On 2 March, he was announced as the NHL's Rookie of the Month for February of that year, after accumulating 10 points in 14 games.
 On 8 May, Stützle scored his first NHL hat-trick, in a 4–2 win over the Winnipeg Jets.

 Stützle switched from winger to centre during his second NHL season.
 He had previously played the position before being drafted and his game significantly improved after the move.
 Stützle fought Edmonton Oilers defenceman William Lagesson in his first NHL fight on 31 January 2022; and later scored the game's game-winning goal in overtime.

 On 7 September 2022, Stützle signed an eight-year, $66.8 million contract extension with the Senators, which was the largest contract in Senators' franchise history, surpassing Thomas Chabot's $64 million contract signed in 2019.
+On 12 December, Stützle suffered a shoulder injury in a game versus the Anaheim Ducks that kept him out for a week.
+On 20 February 2023, he was named the NHL's first star of the week after scoring two game-winning goals and ten points in four games.
+By season's end, Stützle set career highs in goals (39), assists (51) and points (90), while establishing himself as one of the young stars of the game.